ECO1AI/car-calculator/README.md

 ### lastly print

-on "output" sheet, press Ctrl + p o print the sheep
+on "output" sheet, press 'Ctrl + p' to print the sheep

 and enjoy